 - Male Gaze / Female Gaze: Examines the two in his video "The Male Gaze".

 - Incredibly Lame Pun: It's quite possible that the review of "The Hole" was written for the sole purpose of the joke "I picked the wrong hole!").

 - Non Indicative Name: Zig-Zagged.
 While he does regularly talk about genres and media that could be improved by the addition of gay content, more often than not he talks about things that either already have gay elements, or that just resonate with the gay community

 - Positive Discrimination: Discussed in Skins and the Problem of Maxxie.
 The titular character is virtually flawless compared to everyone else and is a very passive player in his arcs (i.e. just having things happen to him instead of actively doing things), which he takes issue with.

-- Rounded Character: Best summed up with this quote from Skins and the Problem of Maxxie.
+- Rounded Character: Discussed in Skins and the Problem of Maxxie.

 Maxxie is a likable character.
 He's certainly the most "not-a-douchebag" on the show, he's friendly and well-adjusted and...nice. [...]
 But from a storytelling perspective, Maxxie is not an interesting character.
 Maxxie is nice and hot and gay.
 To be an interesting character, one must have flaws, and despite what you may have heard in high school, being gay is not a flaw.
 And being hot and having an active sex life is not the same as being interesting.
 It might not be fair to say that the writers used Maxxie's sexuality as a substitute for his complexity.
 It probably wasn't a conscious decision; maybe they were even worried about portraying the show's only gay character in a negative way. [...]
 But this isn't the only piece of media where we see this problem, and it's not just restricted to sexuality.
 How many times have you seen a character who doesn't really have any real flaws or any real character apart from just being black?
 Or being a woman?